ynsergull/cloud-resume/backend/visitor-counter/README.md

 ## Notes
 - SALT should be treated as a secret and not checked into source control.
 Configure it in the Function's application config.
 - For very high traffic, consider switching from storing `seen` as a list to an approximate distinct counter (e.g., HyperLogLog) or partition by day.

+## IAM (Policies & Dynamic Group)
+If your Functions run in the root tenancy compartment, write tenancy-scoped policies.
+Example:

+- Dynamic Group (matching all functions in your compartment or tenancy):
+	- Rule example (tenancy-wide): `ALL {resource.type = 'fnfunc'}`

+- Policies (tenancy-level):
+	- `allow dynamic-group dg-cloud-resume to read object-family in tenancy`
+	- `allow dynamic-group dg-cloud-resume to use ons-topics in tenancy`

+If you prefer to scope to a specific compartment:
+	- `allow dynamic-group dg-cloud-resume to read object-family in compartment <compartment-name>`
+	- `allow dynamic-group dg-cloud-resume to use ons-topics in compartment <compartment-name>`

+Note: `use ons-topics` covers publishing messages to Notifications topics.

+## GitHub Actions (Daily Trigger)
+Add a workflow file `.github/workflows/daily-report.yml` in this repo with a scheduled run.
+Set repo secrets:
+- `REPORT_URL` – your API Gateway report URL, e.g. `https://<gw>/report`
+- `REPORT_TOKEN` – the same token you set in Function config

+The workflow will call `GET ${REPORT_URL}?token=${REPORT_TOKEN}` once per day to trigger the email.